 Things Kids Can Create

 Nothing makes kids prouder than when they can create something amazing on their own.
 Again, you don’t need much of any money to stimulate kids’ imaginations, and often the fewer materials and examples you have, the greater the imaginative creations.
+Crafts and arts will encourage your children to fantasize and to explore their creativity.

 9. Sidewalk Chalk